-- This is about direct spending by nonprofits or even corporations that can independently spend on ads and other electoral activities. - It does not refer to campaign donations by nonprofits or corporations to politicians.
+- This is about direct spending by nonprofits or corporations that can independently spend on ads and other electoral activities.
+First amendment rights (freedom of speech). - It does not refer to campaign donations by nonprofits or corporations to politicians.
 These donations have to go through PACs, are limited in amounts and require disclosure.

-Around Election time, 'Citizens United' wanted to promote their movie "Hillary: The Movie" on TV as an attack on Senator Clinton.
+Around Election time, the group Citizens United wanted to promote their movie "Hillary: The Movie" on TV, as an attack on Senator Clinton.

-In the interest of free speech, the Supreme Court ruled in favor of 'Citizens United' by a 5-4 vote.
+In the interest of free speech, the Supreme Court ruled in favor of Citizens United by a 5-4 vote.